jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/intro.md

 4. Real adapters.
 5. Advanced execution.

-These are my intentions, but then life will decide whether or not I will be able to finish it all.
+Those are my intentions, but then life will decide whether or not I will be able to finish it all.
 I hope I will though, but who knows?...
 This is life, and live :)

 Last, but not least, I would like to thank Alistair Cockburn for being always there, for always answering to my questions.
 Thank you very much Alistair.